Related event page

 Couples and families planning a wedding with shared responsibilities and a real guest workflow.

 Before you book a venue or taste a single cake, you need two numbers: your total budget and your maximum guest count.
 These two figures are linked.
-At an average cost of $292 per guest, adding 20 people to the list adds roughly $5,800 to the total.
-Start by having an honest conversation with everyone contributing financially, then set a guest ceiling that your budget can actually support.
+Every extra table adds real cost, so start by having an honest conversation with everyone contributing financially, then set a guest ceiling that your budget can actually support.
 This is not about limiting joy; it is about making every subsequent decision realistic.

 Gather names from both sides of the couple, plus friends, coworkers, and extended circles.
 At this stage, do not agonize over edge cases.
 Get everyone into one shared list with basic categories: must-invite, should-invite, and maybe-invite.
-The average wedding hosts 117 guests, but initial lists often start at 150-200 before reality sets in.
-Having all names visible in one place prevents the slow-motion conflict that happens when two separate lists collide later.
+First drafts usually run larger than the final guest count, and having all names visible in one place prevents the slow-motion conflict that happens when two separate lists collide later.

 Tip: Enter names into PartyPilot early so both families can see the full picture.
 This avoids the classic problem of discovering overlaps or omissions weeks before invitations go out.

 With your budget and approximate headcount in hand, book the venue first because it sets the date, capacity, and aesthetic direction for everything else.
-Then lock in top-tier vendors: photographer, caterer, and music.
-These professionals book 9-12 months out for popular dates, so waiting costs you options.
-The average couple hires 13 vendors total, but the first three or four should be secured early to anchor the rest of your planning.
+Then lock in your highest-priority vendors, such as photography, catering, and music.
+Popular dates book early, so waiting usually costs you options and leverage.

 Tip: Ask your venue about their minimum and maximum guest counts.
 If your initial list is near the maximum, plan to track RSVPs closely so you know early whether you need overflow solutions.

 Decide three things before any invitation goes out: the RSVP deadline, the response method, and the reminder schedule.
-Set the deadline 4-6 weeks before the wedding to leave time for follow-up.
+Set the deadline early enough to leave room for follow-up.
 Choose a response method that is easy for guests (online RSVP, text reply, or a short link).
-Plan two reminder touchpoints: one at two weeks before the deadline and another at 3-5 days before.
-This structure moves your RSVP rate from the typical 60% first-pass to over 90%.
+Plan two reminder touchpoints: one comfortably ahead of the deadline and another close to it.
+That structure keeps responses moving instead of turning follow-up into a last-minute scramble.

-Tip: SMS reminders achieve a 98% open rate versus 28-37% for email.
-If your guest list skews toward mobile-first communication, text reminders will dramatically outperform email-only follow-up.
+Tip: If your guest list skews toward mobile-first communication, text reminders will usually outperform email-only follow-up.

-Mail formal invitations 6-8 weeks before the wedding.
+Mail formal invitations with enough lead time for guests to respond thoughtfully and for you to follow up before vendor deadlines hit.
 As responses arrive, record them immediately in your guest coordination tool.
 Do not let a stack of reply cards sit on the counter.
-The average response time is about 23 days, and only half of guests respond within the first 4.5 weeks.
-Entering data in real time gives you an accurate live view of where you stand, which matters when vendors start asking for numbers.
+Entering data in real time gives you an accurate live view of where you stand, which matters as vendors start asking for numbers.

 Tip: Create a daily habit of updating RSVP status.
 Five minutes a day is far better than a panicked weekend reconciliation session.

 After your first reminder goes out, identify the guests who still have not responded.
 This is where most couples stall, because follow-up feels awkward.
-But data shows that structured reminders push response rates from 60% to over 90%.
-Send your second reminder 3-5 days before the deadline, and then make direct phone calls to anyone still outstanding.
+Send your second reminder close to the deadline, and then make direct phone calls to anyone still outstanding.
 Once the deadline passes, make a final decision on unresolved guests and lock the list.

 Tip: Do not be afraid to call people directly.
 Most non-responders did not ignore you; they forgot.
 A friendly phone call resolves more RSVPs in one evening than a week of waiting.

 With your guest list locked, submit final headcounts to the caterer, venue, rental company, and any other vendor who charges per person.
-Build in a small buffer for the 5-10% of confirmed guests who may not show up, but do not reduce your numbers below the confirmed count.
+If your event historically feels like the kind where last-minute changes happen, keep a modest planning buffer rather than cutting below the confirmed count.
 This is also the time to finalize the seating chart, table arrangements, and any accommodation logistics for out-of-town guests.

 Tip: Share the final confirmed list with your co-hosts and wedding party so everyone is aligned on who is coming and who is not.
 This prevents day-of confusion at the welcome table.